The Politics of Nomination

 It is not a simple matter for the president to make a Supreme Court appointment.
-Many factors can influence the choice, and the consequences for the president and his or her political party can be dramatic even if the nominee is approved.
+Many factors can influence the choice, and the consequences for the president and their political party can be dramatic even if the nominee is approved.

-First, the president and his advisers must consider the qualifications of the candidates.
+First, the president and their advisers must consider the qualifications of the candidates.
 In recent decades, almost all nominees have been federal judges.
 However, there is no rule that requires this.
 Even looking beyond the ranks of federal judges, the list of candidates who are both qualified and likely to accept the nomination may not be extremely long.

 The factor that draws the most political and media attention is the ideology of the nominee.
-The president wants to appoint someone who agrees with his or her views.
+The president wants to appoint someone who agrees with their views.
 A president who opposes abortion would want a justice who shares that opposition.
-However, there are a lot of issues to worry about, and it is nearly impossible to find a candidate that is a "perfect fit" on all of them.
+However, there are a lot of issues to worry about, and it is nearly impossible to find a candidate who is a "perfect fit" on all of them.

-Even if the president finds a candidate with the desired outlook on important issues, those issues might come into conflict with the majority in the Senate.
+Even if the president finds a candidate with the desired outlook on important issues, those issues might conflict with the majority in the Senate.
 If the Senate is ruled by the opposing party, the president will have a difficult time getting a confirmation on a nominee with radical views.
 If the president's party controls the Senate, it will be much easier to confirm a nominee with views in line with that party, but it could still have a political cost in terms of public approval.